pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 will deal with null values as expected (usually ignoring null values).

 In this mode, some indexes may not be usable, and queries may be significantly more expensive.
-Performance degradation will impact all the columns in the table, even if columns that intervene in the query do not actually contain null values.
+Performance degradation impacts all the columns in the table, including columns in the query that do not contain null values.
-This happens even when table uses column base null storing.
+This degradation happens even when table uses column base null storing.

 ### Examples queries